Polynomially convex hulls of singular real manifolds: Introduction

-\begin{theorem} Suppose that a compact Lagrangian immersion $L$ admits a finite number of self-intersection points and is locally polynomially convex near every self-intersection point.
-Then there exists a nonconstant analytic disc $f$ continuous on $\overline{\D}$ with boundary attached to $L$. \end{theorem}
+\begin{theorem} Suppose that a smooth compact Lagrangian immersion $L$ in $\cx^n$ admits a finite number of self-intersection points and is locally polynomially convex near every self-intersection point.
+Then there exists a nonconstant analytic disc continuous on $\overline{\D}$ with boundary attached to~$L$. \end{theorem}

 For Lagrangian embeddings this result is due to Gromov~\cite{Gr}.
 Note that in the above theorem we do not require self-intersections to be double or transverse.
-In view of Theorem~\ref{InterTheo} we have the following
+The class of compact $n$-manifolds admitting Lagrangian immersions in $\cx^n$ is considerably wider that the class of manifolds embeddable as Lagrangian submanifolds.
+For example, the torus is the only compact orientable surface admitting a Lagrangian embedding in $\cx^2$.
+By comparison, every compact orientable surface admits a Lagrangian immersion in $\cx^2$.